elastic/rally/docs/command_line_reference.rst

 ``revision``
 ~~~~~~~~~~~~

-If you actively develop Elasticsearch and want to benchmark a source build of Elasticsearch (which will Rally create for you), you can specify the concrete git source code revision that you want to benchmark.
+If you actively develop Elasticsearch and want to benchmark a source build of Elasticsearch (which will Rally create for you), you can specify the git revision of Elasticsearch that you want to benchmark.
 But note that Rally does only support Gradle as build tool which effectively means that it will only support this for Elasticsearch 5.0 or better.
 The default value is ``current``.

 You can specify the revision in different formats: